Le Marche's Theatres

 The theatre was originally named the Teatro della Concordia when it was the rival to the original 1732 opera house in the city, the Teatro del Leone, which burnt down in 1892.

-The concept of the Concordia began in 1790 with a request to the city government to build a new opera house on the Plaza della Morte (now the Plaza della Reppublica), an area in need of re-development.
+The concept of the Concordia began in 1790 with a request to the city government to build a new opera house on the Piazza della Morte (now the Piazza della Reppublica), an area in need of re-development.
 The city agreed, on condition that there should be two boxes reserved for the councillors, and, with some interruptions, it was finally opened during the Carnival of 1798 showing Portogallo's Lo Spazzacamino Principe (The Chimneysweep Prince).

 It had four tiers of boxes, all sold to wealthy subscribers.
 Modifications were made in 1835 to create a gallery and a more suitable entrance on the orchestra level.
 On the 170th anniversary of the locally-born composer Giovanni Battista Pergolesi the theatre was renamed in his honour.